East Chapel Hill High School: Competitions

 In 2016, East claimed the national championship title for High School Fiscal Challenge.
-Due to their radical, left-leaning proposal including a financial transactions tax, creating an aggressive estate tax, cutting agricultural subsidies, and shrinking the defense budget, the Koch Foundation pulled their funding from the competition.
+Due to their radical, left-leaning proposal, including a financial transactions tax, creating an aggressive estate tax, cutting agricultural subsidies, and shrinking the defense budget, the Koch Foundation pulled its funding from the competition.
 Fiscal Challenge has not hosted a national high school competition since.

-East's Speech and Debate Team has claimed several national placements, across events including Congressional, Public Forum, Lincoln Douglass, and Policy Debate.
+East's Speech and Debate Team has claimed several national placements across events, including Congressional, Public Forum, Lincoln Douglass, and Policy Debate.
 East's Model United Nations team frequently wins national titles at university conferences, including DUMUNC (Duke University), MUNCH (UNC Chapel Hill), and ILMUNC (Ivy League).

 Demographics

 According to 2014–2015 school statistics, 53% of the school's student body is white, 11% is African American, 11% is Hispanic, and 19% is Asian.
-48% of the student body is male and 52％ is female.
+48% of the student body is male and 52% is female.
 Over the same time period, out of a total of 1411 students 27.1% (383 students) were in the 9th grade, 24.7% (349 students) were in the 10th grade, 24.2% (342) were in the 11th grade and 23.9% (337 students) were in the 12th grade.
-There were a total of 86 teachers making for a 1:16 ratio of teachers to students.
+There were a total of 86 teachers, making for a 1:16 ratio of teachers to students.